Chrissy Fraser – Alexander Teacher and Occupational Therapist

 As a result of this Chrissy decided to embark on an intensive three year full time course at the Alexander Technique Training School in Oxford run by Stephen Cooper.
 During this time Chrissy learnt how the conscious mind can affect how the body reacts to stimuli and in doing so she was enabled to release built up tension in her body which underpins many stress-related problems and which affected her performance in everyday life.

 Chrissy is a certified teacher and member of the Society of Teachers of the Alexander Technique (MSTAT) and is insured to teach.
-She is also is a registered HCPC Occupational Therapist and member of The Royal College of Occupational Therapist (MRCOT).
+She is also an Occupational Therapist and member of The Royal College of Occupational Therapist (MRCOT).
 She also holds a current CRB disclosure certificate.

 While Chrissy offers classical and contemporary Alexander Technique lessons, her professional expereince and backgound in the health service as an Occupational Therapist informs her work.